-- if rain is forecast, we have to delay gritting to stop grit being washed away
+- if rain is forecast, which could wash grit away

-- carry out precautionary gritting on primary routes when there is a risk of frost, ice or snow
+We carry out precautionary gritting on primary routes and city centre footpaths when there's a risk of frost, ice or snow.

-- grit motorways or trunk roads, as these are the responsibility of Highways England
+- grit motorways or trunk roads - these are the responsibility of Highways England

 - keep roads free of ice and snow all of the time

 - grit land that doesn't belong to us, such as on Explore library property - contact libraries directly to report slippery conditions